Affleck-Dine Dirac Leptogenesis

-The possibility of Affleck-Dine Dirac Leptogenesis has been suggested in previous literature \cite{Balaji:2004iq}.
-However, a complete renormalizable model that satisfies the necessary conditions for a viable Affleck-Dine mechanism has not been presented.
+The possibility of Affleck-Dine Dirac Leptogenesis has been suggested in previous literature \cite{Balaji:2004iq,Abel:2006hr,Senami:2007up}.
+However, a complete renormalizable model that satisfies the necessary conditions for a viable Affleck-Dine mechanism, without supersymmetry, has not been presented.
 Typically, the Affleck-Dine mechanism is applied within the framework of supersymmetry, benefiting from the existence of a flat direction in the potential through which a large field vacuum can be achieved during inflation.
 The challenge in the non-supersymmetric Affleck-Dine mechanism lies in the absence of such flat directions for the new scalar field.
-One solution is to consider the Affleck-Dine field as the Nambu pseudo-goldstone boson of a spontaneously global $U(1)$ symmetry, ensuring the flatness of the potential through its inherent shift symmetry~\cite{Harigaya:2019emn, Co:2019wyp}.
-Another approach involves considering the Affleck-Dine field as the inflaton triggering inflation~\cite{Hertzberg:2013mba, Lozanov:2014zfa, Yamada:2015xyr, Bamba:2016vjs,Bamba:2018bwl, Cline:2019fxx,Barrie:2020hiu, Lin:2020lmr, Kawasaki:2020xyf, Kusenko:2014lra, Wu:2019ohx, Charng:2008ke, Ferreira:2017ynu, Babichev:2018sia, Rodrigues:2020dod, Lee:2020yaj, Enomoto:2020lpf, Lloyd-Stubbs:2020sed, Mohapatra:2021aig, Mohapatra:2022ngo}, requiring a non-minimal coupling of the Affleck-Dine field to gravity.
-In this paper, we pursue this approach and present a simple extension of the SM in which the Affleck-Dine mechanism is realised \cite{Barrie:2021mwi,Barrie:2022cub}.\\
+One solution is to consider the Affleck-Dine field as the Nambu pseudo-goldstone boson of a spontaneously global $U(1)$ symmetry, ensuring the flatness of the potential through its inherent shift symmetry~\cite{Harigaya:2019emn, Co:2019wyp, Berbig:2023uzs}.
+Another approach involves considering the Affleck-Dine field as the inflaton triggering inflation~ \cite{Hertzberg:2013mba, Lozanov:2014zfa, Yamada:2015xyr, Bamba:2016vjs,Bamba:2018bwl, Cline:2019fxx,Barrie:2020hiu, Lin:2020lmr, Kawasaki:2020xyf, Kusenko:2014lra, Wu:2019ohx, Charng:2008ke, Ferreira:2017ynu,Bettoni:2018utf, Babichev:2018sia, Rodrigues:2020dod, Lee:2020yaj, Enomoto:2020lpf, Lloyd-Stubbs:2020sed, Mohapatra:2021aig, Mohapatra:2022ngo,Barrie:2021mwi,Barrie:2022ake,Barrie:2022cub,Han:2022ssz,Borah:2022qln,Han:2023vme,Han:2023kjg}, requiring a non-minimal coupling of the Affleck-Dine field to gravity.
+Note that this model only contains an additional Higgs doublet and a RH neutrino.
+As far as we know, this is the first successful realisation of the Affleck-Dine mechanism within a minimal particle extension of the SM, without the introduction of higher dimension operators.\\

 \textbf{The Affleck-Dine Mechanism - } The observed baryon asymmetry of the universe has been measured to be,

 where $n_B$ and $s$ are the baryon number and entropy densities of the universe, respectively \cite{Aghanim:2018eyx}.
 The Affleck-Dine mechanism was proposed to explain this asymmetry through the generation of angular motion in the phase of a complex scalar field $\phi$, which is charged under a global $U(1)$ symmetry \cite{Affleck:1984fy}.
 The $\phi$ must acquire a large initial field value in the early universe, which subsequently begins to oscillate once the Hubble parameter falls below its mass $m$.
 Assuming that the scalar potential $ V $ contains an explicit $U(1)$ breaking term, the generated angular motion will correspond to a net $U(1)$ charge asymmetry with number density,